Ching chong

-"Ching chong" and "ching chang chong" are ethnic slurs and racial pejorative terms sometimes used in English to mock the Chinese language, people of Chinese ancestry, or other people of East Asian descent perceived to be Chinese.
-The term is a crude imitation of Mandarin and Cantonese phonology.
-The phrases have often accompanied assaults or physical intimidation of East Asians, as have other racial slurs or imitation Chinese.
+Ching chong, ching chang, ching chang chong, and chung ching are offensive phrases used to mock or imitate the Chinese language, people of Chinese ancestry, or other people of East Asian descent perceived to be Chinese.
+The term is a derogatory imitation of Mandarin and Cantonese phonology.
+The phrases have sometimes accompanied assaults or physical intimidation of East Asians, as have other racial slurs or imitation of Chinese.

 Historical usage

-While usually intended for ethnic Chinese, the slur has also been directed at other East Asians.
+While usually intended for ethnic Chinese, the remark has also been directed at other East Asians.
 Mary Paik Lee, a Korean immigrant who arrived with her family in San Francisco in 1906, wrote in her 1990 autobiography Quiet Odyssey that on her first day of school, girls circled and hit her, chanting: